- SEO for financial services places a strong emphasis on trust.

 Opportunities in video

 Video is a highly effective way to communicate with your audience.
-Yet 90% of financial services firms have no video content.
+Yet 90% of financial firms have no video content.
 This is in stark contrast to the way that consumers and businesses consume information.
 People watch over one billion hours on YouTube every single day.
 Via mobile alone, YouTube reaches more adults between the ages of 18-49 during prime time than any cable network.

 How to leverage video